 You can copy and paste the columns directly into a spreadsheet, as Angel List has all of the basic information you need to begin a cold email campaign.
 It will look like this.

-The question arises: how do we get the email of decision makers in a company?
+The question arises: how do we get the email of decision-makers in a company?
 Luckily there’s a tool for that called Hunter.io.
-You can plug in the URL of any website, and it will find all associated address.
+You can plug in the URL of any website, and it will find all associated addresses.
 Since you’re pitching writing services, it’s crucial to find positions like: